A picture of me

 Mark Gillespie, Boris Springborn, Keenan Crane

-ACM TOG (SIGGRAPH 2021)
+ACM Transactions on Graphics (SIGGRAPH 2021)

 We present a numerical method for surface parameterization, leveraging hyperbolic geometry to yield maps that are locally injective and discretely conformal in an exact sense.
 Stress tests involving difficult cone configurations and near-degenerate triangulations indicate that the method is extremely robust in practice, and provides high-quality interpolation even on meshes with poor elements.